 In fact on the Disney company earnings call when Bob Iger said that Disneyland attendance is down, he did say that non-annual passholder ticket numbers were up slightly after the Star Wars Land opening, so it’s not like guests have totally been avoiding it.

 I don’t think that the low crowds take away at all from the fact that Galaxy’s Edge is an engineering marvel and a super-detailed, incredible land that will have major long-term success.
 I think once Rise of the Resistance opens up and the Annual Passholders return we’ll see an uptick in attendance.

 Things will be different in my opinion for Galaxy’s Edge Disney World on the other hand…

 Walt Disney World:

-You also won’t have to worry about being kicked out of the land after a defined period like it was in Disneyland.
+The nice thing about Galaxy’s Edge in Disney World is that you won’t have to worry about being kicked out of the land after a defined period like it was in Disneyland.
 You can feel free to stay as long as you want and soak up all the Imagineer’s blood, sweat and tears over the last 5 years.

 Not All Galaxy’s Edge Attractions Will Be Ready Immediately: